 - One of the levels contains a digital data pad with a log entry by one "Dr. Jordan Friedmann", a Theoretical Cryogenicist, who with his Dangerous Environment Vest and trusty prying bar is going to get to the facility's armory and fight back against the monsters now stalking the halls in the wake of a failed experiment.
 Remind you of anyone?

 - Santa's Rampage is one big shout out to "Weird Al" Yankovic's song "The Night Santa Went Crazy".

-- Stuff Blowing Up: Unearthly Excavation has several piles of TNT that appropriately explode when thrown into the furnace or fried with the Wielder gun.
+- Stuff Blowing Up: Unearthly Excavation has several piles of TNT that appropriately explode when thrown into the incinerator or fried with the Plasma Wielder.
 Blowing up another player in multiplayer gives you an achievement.
 The Santa's Rampage side game also features TNT that work in the same way.